Cauliflower Pizza with Basil Sauce

 - Bake for 90 minutes and leave to cool.
 Increase the oven temperature to 200ºC.

-- For the pizza base, start by making the chia ‘egg’ and set aside.
+- For the pizza bases, start by making the chia ‘egg’ and set aside.

-- Oil and flour the pizza dish generously.
+- Oil and flour 2 pizza dishes generously.

 - Place the cauliflower florets into a food processor and blend until a flour like substance forms.